 The center of Kars was very lively with shops selling fresh fruits and vegetables and families strolling through the main shopping street.
 For dinner I found Ocakbasi restaurant.
 The place looked so posh that I tought it must be way above my budget, but it was the cheapest and best food I had in Turkey.

 Kars is one of the highest and coldest towns in Turkey.
 The next morning when I woke up there were dark clouds in the sky.
-It was snowing heavily once I walked to the local bus station.
-It was a 3 hour bus drive to Dogubayezit through small villages and over two mountain passes surrounded by mist, snow and ice.
-Somewhere behind these clouds was the famous mount Ararat.
+It was snowing heavily once I walked to the local bus station to take the bus to the border town of Dogubayezit.

 With nothing else to do in Dogubayezit I decided to try to visit the Ishak Pasa palace up the hill.
 Unfortunately the minibuses going there decided the weather was too bad.
 A shopkeeper nearby invited me for tea while he called the bus driver, but one tourist wasn’t enough for him to come back.